JuliaData/DataFrames.jl/io.md

 * `header::Bool` -- Use the information from the file's header line to determine column names.
 Defaults to `true`.
 * `separator::Char` -- Assume that fields are split by the `separator` character.
 If not specified, it will be guessed from the filename: `.csv` defaults to `','`, `.tsv` defaults to `'\t'`, `.wsv` defaults to `' '`.
-* `quotemark::Char` -- Assume that fields contained inside of two `quotemark` characters are quoted, which disables processing of separators and linebreaks.
-Defaults to `'"'`.
+* `quotemark::Vector{Char}` -- Assume that fields contained inside of two `quotemark` characters are quoted, which disables processing of separators and linebreaks.
+Set to `Char[]` to disable this feature and slightly improve performance.
+Defaults to `['"']`.
 * `decimal::Char` -- Assume that the decimal place in numbers is written using the `decimal` character.
-Defaults to `','`.
+Defaults to `'.'`.
 * `nastrings::Vector{ASCIIString}` -- Translate any of the strings into this vector into an `NA`.
 Defaults to `["", "NA"]`.
 * `truestrings::Vector{ASCIIString}` -- Translate any of the strings into this vector into a Boolean `true`.
 Defaults to `["T", "t", "TRUE", "true"]`.
 * `falsestrings::Vector{ASCIIString}` -- Translate any of the strings into this vector into a Boolean `true`.
 Defaults to `["F", "f", "FALSE", "false"]`.